Purple Lid Bin (Glass)

 If your property is eligible for the glass collection service, you will receive a letter during June confirming that you will be provided with a purple bin.

-Will it cost me more to have a purple glass bin?
+Will it cost me more to have a purple bin?

 Residents will receive glass bins and collection services at no charge during the 25/26 financial year.